Hyperparameter Optimization for AST Differencing: Related Work

-Hyperparameter optimization has been applied in diverse areas, notably in machine learning.
-For example, Kotthoff et al. \cite{Kotthoff2016Autoweka} presented Auto-Weka, a tool automatically applies hyper-parameters optimization on machine learning models from Weka: is searches for the model and its configuration that achieves the best classification performance.
-A similar work was done by Feurer et al.~\cite{Feurer2015AutoML} for the Sklearn framework.\footnote{ \url{https://www.cs.waikato.ac.nz/~ml/weka/}, \url{https://scikit-learn.org/}}
+Hyperparameter optimization has been applied in various areas, notably in machine learning.
+For example, Kotthoff et al. \cite{Kotthoff2016Autoweka} presented Auto-Weka, a tool that automatically applies hyperparameter optimization to machine learning models from Weka.
+Feurer et al.~\cite{Feurer2015AutoML} applies hyperparameter optimization to models of the Sklearn framework.

 Now, let us focus on hyperparameter optimization in software engineering.
-Tantithamthavorn et al. \cite{Tantithamthavorn2019ImpactOptimization, Tantithamthavorn2016OptimzationPredictionModels} studied the impact of automated parameter optimization on defect prediction models.
-Their study shows that automated parameter optimization can have a large impact on the performance stability and interpretation of defect prediction models.
-Among four search techniques (grid search and random search as we do in this paper, plus genetic algorithm, and differential evolution), they find that those optimization techniques yield similar benefits of performance improvement when optimizing defect prediction models.
+Tantithamthavorn et al. \cite{Tantithamthavorn2019ImpactOptimization} studied the impact of automated parameter optimization on defect prediction models.
+Their study shows that automated parameter optimization can have a large impact on performance stability and interpretation of defect prediction models.
+Similarly, Li et al. \cite{Li2020CPDP} studied show that parameter optimization improves the performance of cross-project defect prediction techniques.

-Similarly, Li et al. \cite{Li2020CPDP} studied the impact of automated parameter optimization on cross-project defect prediction techniques.
-They found that automated parameter optimization substantially improves the defect prediction performance.
-As us, they also find that the Tree-of-Parzen-Estimators (TPE) algorithm is the most effective search technique.

 Arcuri and Fraser \cite{Arcuri2013ParametertuningSE} applied hyperparameter optimization on EvoSuite \cite{Fraser2011Evosuite} a framework for test generation.
-They show that this positively impacts the performance of EvoSuite.
-They stress that the obtained parameter settings may be worse than arbitrary default values.
-This has motivated us to precisely measure those cases where hyperoptimization produces worse results than the default configuration of GumTree (see Table \ref{tab:localglobal}).
-In a related manner, Jia et al. \cite{Jia2015Learing} used hyperparameter optimization for Combinatorial Interaction Testing (CIT).
+They showed that this positively impacts the performance of EvoSuite.
+However, the author, as also found by Kotelyanskii et Kapfhammer~\cite{Kotelyanskii2014}, stressed that the parameter settings obtained may be worse than arbitrary default values.
+This has motivated us to precisely measure those cases where hyperoptimization produces worse results than the default configuration of GumTree.
+Also related to software testing, Jia et al. \cite{Jia2015Learing} used hyperparameter optimization for Combinatorial Interaction Testing (CIT).